Victorian Houses Are Eye Candy

 Victorian house is in Texas and has gingerbread and the two colors of creamy yellow and dark red shutters is mesmerizing.
 On the bottom right, I notice the yellow sun detail work done within the porch railing.

-I don’t know exactly where this Victorian house beauty is.
-Maybe by the water because there is a whale weather vane on top.
+I don’t know exactly where this house is, perhaps by the water because there is a whale weather vane on top.
 It may be in Port Townsend, Washington.
-High pitched roofs are another attribute of Victorian houses.
+High-pitched roofs are another attribute of Victorian houses.

 Victorian house painted in a beautiful color, (one of my favorite colors) with beautiful gingerbread details, round tower and cone-shaped roof.
 I could not like this one more!
 I know, it is not a home and appears to be an office, but it is simply too beautiful to not show.